Roaming: Using a mobile phone in the EU

 No extra charge for making or receiving calls while roaming

 Michael lives in Ireland and has a contract with an Irish mobile operator where he pays €0.10 a minute for calls and €0.05 for text messages within Ireland.
-When he goes on a business trip to Spain, Michael doesn't have to worry about paying extra for any calls to EU numbers he makes or receives.
+When he goes on a business trip to Spain, he doesn't have to worry about paying extra for any calls or SMS messages to EU numbers that he makes or receives.

 What is roaming?